 While pregnancy caused by precum is quite rare, it only takes one sperm to get pregnant.
 You should always use some form of contraception if you want to prevent pregnancy.
 Pre-cum is one (of many) reasons why the ‘pull-out method’ – where you have penetrative sex without protection, then pulling out before ejaculating – is NOT a method of contraception.

-If your regular method of contraception lets you down, ellaOne is the most effective morning after pill.
-It is most effective* the sooner you take it, but ellaOne can work for up to five days after unprotected sex. *For verification visit ellaone.co.uk/verify/
+If your regular method of contraception lets you down, ellaOne is the UK’s no. 1 emergency contraceptive pill brand*.
+It is most effective the sooner you take it, but ellaOne can work for up to five days after unprotected sex. *Based on sales data.
+Verify at ellaone.co.uk/verify

 Did you know that women can produce the female equivalent of precum?
 Yeah, that’s right women have Bartholin’s glands located in the entrance to the vagina.
 These glands produce extra fluid before and during sex to help with lubrication… but that’s about the only similarity.